saprykins/ontology_building/README.md

 ├── venv             (virtual environment folder)
 ├── main.py          (controller that sends requests to API)
 ├── onto_output.owl  (ontology file that will be created by the main.py)
-├── ontology.owl     (ontology file generated previously by the application)
 ├── pdf.db           (database file, created automatically after app launch)
 ├── readme.md
 ├── requirements.txt (list of required libs and packages)